 - 5.8 In maintaining and reviewing the governance framework, the PFCC's Chief Finance Officer places reliance on the work undertaken by Internal Audit and in particular, the Head of Internal Audits independent opinion on the adequacy and effectiveness of the system of internal control.
-For 2018/19 the Head of Internal Audit is of the opinion that, - The Internal Audit Annual Report 2018-19 states that the organisation has 'reasonable and effective risk management, control and governance processes in place'.
+For 2018/19 the Head of Internal Audit is of the opinion that, - 5.9 For 2018-19 the overall opinion of the Head of Internal Audit on the framework of governance, risk management, and control operating in the service is that it provides Substantial Assurance.
+There are no qualifications to that opinion and no reliance was placed on the work of other assurance bodies in reaching this opinion.
+There are also no significant control weaknesses which, in the opinion of the Head of Internal Audit need to be considered for inclusion in the Annual Governance Statement.